 From the decade 2000-2010, these are my 7 Must-see French movies that give a great panorama of the French culture and also were box-office successes in France and sometimes worldwide.

 Le fabuleux destin d’Amélie Poulain – Amelie (2001)

 Out of the list, this movie is a must-see!
 Amélie was a huge public and critic success both in France and internationally.

-It illustrates one very French cultural behaviour to find beauty everywhere and give importance to small details.
+It illustrates one very French cultural behaviour to find beauty everywhere and to give importance to small details.
 This movie plays with the French stereotypes and will show you a Paris no one has never seen!